Hands down, with so many of the top things to do in Copenhagen, you’ll be spoilt for choice when you visit.

 3.)
 Ramble through the city parks

 Top tip: Head to the parks near Rosenborg Castle and grab yourself a bit to eat in one of the many independent cafes that line the streets nearby.
-It’s perfect on a sunny afternoon.
+It’s easily one of the top things to do in Copenhagen on a more lazy day.

 Okay, so you’re not going to get much power (As you’re not allowed to pick them) but you sure can enjoy the botanic gardens and house in the centre of Copenhagen.